 The BMS Principles and Practice of Menopause Care (PPMC) training programme comprises progressive theory and practical training components that lead to a qualification in menopause care.
-It is designed for doctors and nurses working in menopause care, including those engaged in community, primary and secondary care.
-Trainees must be registered with the GMC/NMC and hold current BMS membership.
+It is designed for doctors, nurses and pharmacists working in menopause care, including those engaged in community, primary and secondary care.
+Trainees must be registered with the GMC/NMC/GPhC and hold current BMS membership.

 The PPMC programme is recognised by the Faculty of Sexual & Reproductive Healthcare (FSRH) and the Royal College of Obstetricians and Gynaecologists (RCOG).